UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 npx playwright install-deps
 ```

+If you use macOS arm64, please use `environment-macos-arm64.yml` to create the conda environment in the second command.

 ### Testing the Environment (Only for Functional and Reproduced badges)

-Run `env-test.sh` to check if all the necessary library dependencies have been installed (~1 minute runtime):
+Run `env-test.sh` to check if all the necessary library dependencies have been installed:

 ```console
 $ bash ~/webform-code/env-test.sh